These high protein no-cook bars make for the perfect snack before or after doing sports.

 A food processor will be very useful to purée the dates and coarsely grind the almonds.

-- Line a 20 cm (8 in) square baking pan with parchment paper.
+- Line one or multiple 20 cm (8 in) square baking pan with parchment paper, according to number of servings.

 - Put the pitted dates in a food processor then purée.
 Add the peanut butter and vanilla then mix well.